 She is now serving as the executive member in the “Pre-14th-Century Chinese” Forum Executive Committees of the Modern Language Association (MLA) and the executive committee member of the Western Branch of the American Oriental Society (AOS).

-Research Interest/Area of Expertise
+Research interest(s)/area of expertise

-Chinese literary history; literati culture; material culture; sinitic poetry
+Literary and cultural history; literati culture; material culture; sinitic poetry

 - Ph.D. in Asian Languages and Cultures, UCLA